This credit is refundable, meaning the portion of the credit that is larger than your tax liability can be refunded to you.

 - You to work or look for work while your spouse attends school or is disabled, if your married filing jointly.

-- To someone who isn't your spouse, the parent of your qualifying individual, or a person you can claim as a dependent.
+To qualify, expenses must be paid to a provider who isn't your spouse, the parent of your qualifying individual, or a person you can claim as a dependent.

-You're not allowed to claim the credit if you're filing as married filing separately unless you meet one of the exceptions.
-See the instructions for Schedule OR-WFHDC or Schedule OR-WFHDC-NP for more information.
+- You’re filing as married filing separately, unless you meet an exception.
+See the instructions for Schedule OR-WFHDC for more information.

 Who is a "qualifying individual"?

 - A child under age 13 who you can claim as a dependent.

 - Your disabled spouse who wasn't able to care for him or herself and lived with you for more than half the year.

 - Any disabled person who wasn't able to care for him or herself who you can claim as a dependent or could claim as a dependent except they had a gross income of $4,300 or more; they filed a joint return; or you (or your spouse if filing jointly) could be claimed as a dependent on another taxpayer's return.

 What are "household services" and "care of the qualifying individual"?